 Here’s a rundown of some of the most popular terpenes and their health benefits:

-• β-Caryophyllene is an anti-inflammatory terpene that also has antibacterial, antioxidant, and antimicrobial properties.
+- β-Caryophyllene is an anti-inflammatory terpene with antibacterial, antioxidant, and antimicrobial properties.
 Research has uncovered its potential abilities to fight against neurodegenerative diseases because it protects the brain from inflammation as well.
-Other studies show that it can help treat the symptoms of multiple sclerosis and Alzheimer’s disease.
+Other studies show it can help treat the symptoms of multiple sclerosis and Alzheimer’s disease.

-• Myrcene is one of the most abundant terpenes in marijuana plants.
+- Myrcene is one of the most abundant terpenes in marijuana plants.
 It has an earthy and musky aroma but cannabis consumers appreciate its sedative effects.
-Myrcene is one of the compounds responsible for the couch-lock that users experience with some cannabis strains.
+Myrcene is one of the compounds responsible for the couch-lock users experience with some cannabis strains.

-• Limonene is easily recognizable because of its sweet, fresh, and citrusy scent.
+- Limonene is easily recognizable because of its sweet, fresh, and citrusy scent.
 You can detect limonene in lemony strains of cannabis which are associated with its mood-uplifting properties and mood enhancement, as well as its ability to relieve stress.
-It also has powerful anti-depressant properties that are ideal for anyone struggling with emotional distress; limonene is also gastroprotective and anti-fungal benefits.
+It also has powerful anti-depressant properties ideal for anyone struggling with emotional distress; limonene is also gastroprotective and anti-fungal benefits.

-• Linalool has a woody, spicy, and floral scent.
-It is one of the oldest-known natural sedatives but aside from that, it has other important properties: linalool is an anti-convulsant, anti-anxiety, anti-depressant, and a muscle relaxant.
+- Linalool has a woody, spicy, and floral scent.
+It is one of the oldest-known natural sedatives.
+It also has other important properties: linalool is an anti-convulsant, anti-anxiety, anti-depressant, and a muscle relaxant.

 Cannabinoids